DFHack/dfhack/docs/plugins/logcleaner.rst

     :tags: fort auto units

 This plugin prevents spam from cluttering your announcement history and filling the 3000-item reports buffer.
-It runs every 100 ticks and clears selected report types from both the global reports buffer and per-unit logs.
+It runs approximately every 100 ticks and clears selected report types from both the global reports buffer and per-unit logs.

 Usage
 -----